public-key-cryptography/public-key-editor/README.md

 	standardization and it was being promoted and backed by a few companies, a method was published for breaking the supersingular isogeny key exchange cipher.
-If the authors hadn't published their paper, this algorithm would have been standardized and implemented in software programs along with the other broken encryption ciphers, including polynomial factorization, error-correcting code ciphers, and the learning with errors or LWE cipher.
+If the authors hadn't published their paper, this algorithm would have been standardized and implemented in software programs along with the other broken encryption ciphers, including polynomial factorization, error-correcting code ciphers, the learning with errors cipher, and other lattice ciphers.

 	This example shows that the reason for the cipher competition is to discover which ciphers or equa- tions are complicated enough that only a few mathematicians or cryptanalysts can break or solve them,